-Intel has recently disclosed a short advisory with details of high-severity for 3 CVEs here.
+Intel has recently disclosed a short advisory with details of high severity for 3 CVEs here.
 They are CVE-2021-0157, CVE-2021-0158, and CVE-2021-0146.
 The first two are related to BIOS firmware-based vulnerabilities.
 Once the attacker accesses the BIOS firmware settings, they can exploit the weaknesses addressed in the CVEs to gain higher privileges.
-They based these exploits on the flaws in the Control Flow Management and improper input validation in the firmware settings.
+Moreover, they based these exploits on flaws in the Control Flow Management and improper input validation in the firmware settings.
 SentinelOne discovered the 2 CVEs and later reported them to Intel.
+Therefore, a Vulnerability Management Tool can prevent these attacks.

-CVE-2021-0146 was discovered by Mark Ermolov, Dmitry Sklyarov, and Maxim Goryachy.
+Mark Ermolov, Dmitry Sklyarov, and Maxim Goryachy discovered CVE-2021-0146.
 At runtime, there is insufficient protection around test or debug modes present in several Intel Processor lines.
-These modes are privileged and need to be protected better.
-With physical access, an unauthenticated user will have access to get their hands on enhanced privileges on the system.
-For example, with the help of this vulnerability, the attacker can extract the Root encryption key used in Intel PTT (Platform Trust Technology) and Intel EPID (Enhanced Privacy ID) in systems for illegal copying.
+However. these modes are privileged and need to be protected better.
+Moreover, with physical access, unauthenticated users will have access to get their hands on enhanced privileges on the system.
+However, for example, with the help of this vulnerability, the attacker can extract the Root encryption key used in Intel PTT (Platform Trust Technology) and Intel EPID (Enhanced Privacy ID) in systems for illegal copying.
+Hence, a good Vulnerability Management Tool can resolve these issues.

-As of now, there is only this much information as Intel has released very little technical details or POC for these CVEs.
+There is only this much information as Intel has released very few technical details or POC for these CVEs.

 CVEs